norcams/docs-enduser/docs/terraform-part3.rst

 Notice that the **region** variable is empty and doesn't have a default value.
-For this reason, the region must always be specified in a way when running Terraform.
-This is one way of doing Terraform in a multi-region environment:
+For this reason, the region must always be specified in some way when running Terraform:

 .. code-block:: console